faisalk2/faisalk2/README.md

 - 👯 I’m looking to collaborate on interesting projects

-- 💬 Ask me about React,express
+- 💬 Ask me about React,Express

 - ⚡ Fun fact I used to think coding was hard